 Maintenance requirements

 I don’t think this species is that difficult to grow.
-None of the ones I’d planted in the garden have died on me, and I generally don’t need to worry about them.
+None of the ones I’d planted in the garden have died on me, and I generally don’t need to worry about them, but those are all in dappled shade.
 I will periodically check on them to see how they’re doing.
 Don’t let the crown sit in water, and don’t let it dry out.
-It’s prefers a similar habitat to Lobelia cardinalis or our native irises.
-To test this theory, a few of the ones I grew this year I’m planting in a part-full sun bed where I have common rush, cardinal lobelias, rattlebox and halberd-leaved hibiscus growing.
-A few others will be going in a bed in my seepage where I have my irises and sheep laurel.
+It’s prefers a similar habitat to Lobelia cardinalis.
+A few of the ones I grew this year I’m planting in a part-full sun bed where I have common rush, a variety of lobelias, Persicaria pensylvania that seems happy re-seeding in its original location, marsh rattlebox, halberd-leaved hibiscus and bunchflower (added this year) growing.
+A few others will be going in a bed in my seepage where I have my irises, sheep laurel, marsh marigold and recently added bog milkweed.
 If this ends up being true, and they take off, that will be a huge help to gardeners in the future.
 All in the name of science.

 Right now, the only non-wetland site I can recommend with any confidence is a mossy mound in part sun to shade (where the moss never dries out).
 It doesn’t have to be sphagnum moss.
 Even the damp shady inside corner of your yard against the house would work – as long as you mound up the soil a bit and it isn’t getting pounded with rain in a downpour.